biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Fluffy & Airy

-Timing is Key: Beat for 3-4 minutes until mixture is noticeably lighter in color and fluffy in texture.
-Don’t rush this step — proper creaming is essential for cookie texture!
+Timing is Key: Beat for 3-4 minutes until the mixture is noticeably lighter in color and fluffy in texture.
+Do not rush this step — proper creaming is essential for cookie texture.

 4